hashgraph/hedera-services/platform-sdk/docs/proposals/consensus-layer/Consensus-Layer.md

 #### Roster Changes

 When the roster changes, the Hashgraph algorithm must be made aware.
 It needs roster information to be able to come to consensus.
-While several modules must respond to roster changes, it is the Hashgraph module that "owns" the roster.
+While several modules must respond to roster changes, it is the Hashgraph module that determines the applicable roster for any given round.
-Each round has an associated roster -- the roster that was used to come to consensus on that round.
-While the Hashgraph owns the roster, it does not _determine_ the roster, this happens in the Execution layer.

 At runtime, there is a service in Execution that exposes to the world API for adding nodes to, or removing nodes from, the address book.
 At some point in time, Execution will decide the time is right to construct a new consensus roster,